michaelravedoni/jekyll-book-framework/README.md

 ### Architecture

+- `data/meta.yml`: Contains all the metadata of the project and the book.
+Change the variables on your needs.

 - `book`: Contains all the contents of the book. `book/text` contains all the markdown files.
 If you have a translation, `book/fr` contains the translated book.

 - `index.md`: Home page of the book (editable)